Using the Excel VBA ActiveCell Offset Property – 13 Examples

 VBA code for finding next occurrence of a value with ActiveCell Offset and Find method

-We move the ActiveCell to the column header and run this code, if the target text exists in that column the ActiveCell jumps to that cell otherwise, the program displays a message that the value was not found.
+The ActiveCell is moved to the column header.
+If the target text exists in that column the ActiveCell moves to that cell.
+Otherwise, the program displays the message: the value was not found.

 Sub Find_Next_Occurrence()